Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,3639.645239,3717.887234.md

 >
 > [Music]
 >
-> a little bit make it less stress I'm not gonna do all your names it's too much where and I can't get anything done today but you know you can write it in factory if you
+> a little bit make it less stress I'm not gonna do all your names it's too much where and I can't get anything done today but you know you can write it in factory if you build your name that'd be pretty cool I